GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 To achieve this objective, both vision and audio signals are processed to enhance the robustness of the prediction.
 Also, the robot's head movement automatically adjusts to face the currently active source.
 Visual data plays an essential role in refining the angular estimation.
-Authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectrums of the signals received by left and right external microphones.
+The authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectrums of the signals received by left and right external microphones.
-Thanks to this angle, a directional band-pass filter is constructed, which permits dampening noise sounds coming from the robot's motors.
+Thanks to this angle, a directional band-pass filter is constructed, which permits dampening noise sounds produced by the robot's motors.
 This method circumvents the use of #acr("HRTF"), which is challenging to access in real-world scenarios.
 They test this pipeline within a relatively simple experimental scenario.
 Two loudspeakers play a monotone sound at a given, distinct frequency.